-Individual Psychotherapy
+Psychotherapy

 Why therapy?

 The very same interpersonal, emotional, and thinking patterns that cause our distress were often initially formed as brilliant and necessary adaptations to the conditions of our unjust world.
 While those patterns may have been essential for our survival, they may also have diminished our capacities to attune to ourselves accurately, form nourishing relationships, and experience pleasure, curiosity, and ease.
 I believe healing is made possible by investing in a process of understanding our patterns and their origins, reengaging with the full range of human emotions, coming back into relationship with all parts of ourselves, and strengthening our capacities for regulation and thoughtful action.
 This process is often hard and rarely linear, but it is only enhanced by exploring the impulses and feelings that seem to be getting in the way.
-Psychotherapy and the unique opportunities it provides for generative connection, self-exploration, and insight can be an invaluable support on this journey toward increased authenticity, flexibility, and contentment with life.
+Psychotherapy and the unique opportunities it provides for generative connection, self-exploration, and insight can be an invaluable support on this journey toward increased authenticity, self-acceptance, and contentment with life.

 Areas of specialization